call us today

 If you think you may have to install an IID in your automobile because of a DUI arrest anywhere in north central Florida, it is in your best interest to quickly seek legal representation.
 Galigani Law Firm represents individuals all over the greater Gainesville area, including communities in Union County, Columbia County, Baker County, Bradford County, and many others.

-Gainesville criminal defense lawyer Dean Galigani is Board Certified in Criminal Trial Law by the Florida Bar.
+Gainesville criminal defense lawyer Dean Galigani has over two decades of experience.
 He can provide an honest and thorough evaluation of your case when you call (352) 375-0812 or complete an online contact form to schedule a free, confidential consultation.

 Honest, Skilled, Responsible

 "Dean Galigani was supportive when my son was arrested for underage possession of alcohol..." - David